GideonLeGrange/haveibeenpwned/README.md

 ## Specifying the User-Agent

-The API forces the user to specify their User-Agent.
+The API requires the user to specify their User-Agent on creation.
 While I originally had a default User-Agent in the library, the `';--have i been pwned?`website states the following:

->The user agent should accurately describe the nature of the API consumer such that it can be clearly identified in the request.
+>The user agent should accurately describe the nature of the API consumer such that it can be clearly
+>identified in the request.
 Not doing so may result in the request being blocked.

-Therefore, `HaveIBeenPwnedBuilder` forces the user to pass a User-Agent string in the `create()` call.
+Therefore, `HaveIBeenPwnedBuilder` forces the user to pass a User-Agent string in the `create()` call to distinguish their application from others.

 ## Examples